HSosbee/ISS-Tracker/README.md

 ## Citations
 - ISS Tracking Data can be found at https://spotthestation.nasa.gov/trajectory_data.cfm
 - reading requests into xml file assisted by chatGPT
-- README formating from chatGPT
-- find_closest_time_index from chatGPT
+- datetime and geopy usage assisted by chatGPT